Probably the most perplexing question posed to financial advisors is, “How much do I need to retire?”

 If you live in a very expensive city, you could consider moving so you can drop your costs and allow your retirement dollars to stretch further.
 If your kids will still be in college when you retire, do you have a separate plan to cover their college costs, or does that need to be factored into your retirement costs?

 Debt that follows you into retirement can drain your savings, so have a plan to pay debt off before you stop working or plan to save enough to become debt-free during retirement.
+This means you can better reach your savings goal, manage income tax payments, simple IRA fees, etc.

 Step 3.
-Set a timeline
+Set a Timeline

 Are you looking to be part of the FIRE movement (in which you plan to get out of your cubicle as soon as it is financially feasible) do you enjoy your career and plan to work as long as you’re in good health?